Need some ideas to keep your dog out of trouble while you’re at work?

 Most people consider their pets like their children, and the similarities couldn’t be more aligned when it comes to getting into things they shouldn’t.

-These child safety locks are a cheap solution to make sure your dog doesn’t get into food items in your cupboards that might be harmful to him if consumed.
-They also work well on garbage cans with lids.
+These child safety locks are a cheap solution to make sure your dog doesn’t get into food items in your cupboards or garbage that might be harmful to him if consumed.

 If your dog is able to get into the cupboards, make sure that his entire bag of dry dog food isn’t sitting there for him to rip into and have a feast.